 - Robocalls are automated phone calls meant to deliver a prerecorded message.
 Some are legal, like from politicians or charities, and as long as they follow certain rules you can’t block them.
 But others are bad guys trying to scam you by using your personal information.

-- At AT&T, we’ve blocked or labeled more than 16 billion robocalls since 2016 – 6 billion in 2020 alone.
-Using an analytics system, we block fraud calls from reaching your phone and label other types of robocalls so you can choose to answer or not.
-We are also leading the way on new caller ID technology that will validate calls allowing you to better identify bad guys ‘spoofing’ numbers to get you to answer.
+- At AT&T, we block or label about 1 billion robocalls per month.
+Our systems identify potential fraud calls to block them from reaching your phone and suspected spam is labeled so you can choose to answer or not.
+We are a leader on STIR/SHAKEN, new caller authentication technology to help confirm that calls are not bad guys ‘spoofing’ numbers to get you to answer.

 - You can also help stop robocalls by doing three things: Stop, Think, Act.

 - Stop – don’t automatically answer when your phone rings.